Static light scattering: Theory

 with n0 the refractive index of the solvent, λ the wavelength of the light source, NA the Avogadro constant, c the solution concentration, and dn/dc the change in the refractive index of the solution with change in concentration.
 The intensity of the analyte measured at an angle is IA(θ).
 In these equations, the subscript A is for analyte (the solution) and T is for the toluene with the Rayleigh ratio of toluene, RT being 1.35×10−5 cm−1 for a HeNe laser.
 As described above, the radius of gyration, Rg, and the second virial coefficient, A2, are also calculated from this equation.
 The refractive index increment dn/dc characterizes the change of the refractive index n with the concentration c and can be measured with a differential refractometer.

 A Zimm plot is built from a double extrapolation to zero angle and zero concentration from many angles and many concentration measurements.
 In its simplest form, the Zimm equation is reduced to:

 for measurements made at low angle and infinite dilution since P(0) = 1.

 There are typically several analyses developed to analyze the scattering of particles in solution to derive the above-named physical characteristics of particles.
 A simple static light scattering experiment entails the average intensity of the sample that is corrected for the scattering of the solvent will yield the Rayleigh ratio, R as a function of the angle or the wave vector q as follows:

 Data analyses

 Guinier plot

-The scattered intensity can be plotted as a function of the angle to give information on the Rg which can simply be calculated using the Guinier approximation as follows:

-where ln(ΔR(θ)) = lnP(θ) also known as the form factor with q = 4πn0sin(θ/2)/λ.
+The scattered intensity can be plotted as a function of the angle to give information on the Rg which can simply be calculated using the Guinier approximation (developed by André Guinier) as follows:$\ln(\Delta R(\theta)) = 1 - (R_g^2/3)q^2$where ln(ΔR(θ)) = lnP(θ) also known as the form factor with q = 4πn0sin(θ/2)/λ.
 Hence a plot of the corrected Rayleigh ratio, ΔR(θ) vs sin2(θ/2) or q2 will yield a slope Rg2/3.
 However, this approximation is only true for qRg < 1.
 Note that for a Guinier plot, the value of dn/dc and the concentration is not needed.